 High performance, especially in technical or domain skills, usually gets noticed or identified sooner.
 However, domain knowledge can exert limited influence on determining success in future roles.
 An overall openness to learning becomes more important as one moves away from a clearly defined role in the present to an uncertain role in the future, which might require shifting teams, functions, business units, and to learn new skills to perform effectively.

-Organizations often struggle to position employees accurately onto the 9-box model and hence are unable to extract the desired success from their high potential identification program.
-Though a valuable tool for talent assessment, development and identifying gaps, the prerequisite for the performance vs. potential 9-box model is to have defined competencies considering future organizational shifts.
+Organizations often struggle to position employees accurately onto the 9 box grid model and hence are unable to extract the desired success from their high potential identification initiative.
+Though a valuable tool for talent assessment, development, and identifying gaps, the prerequisite for the nine box model of distinguishing high potentials vs high performers is to have defined competencies considering future organizational shifts.

-Some ways in which businesses can develop their high potential employees are:
+Some ways in which organizations can develop their high potential employees are:

 Bhuvi is a content marketer at Mercer | Mettl.
 She's helped various brands find their voice through insightful thought pieces and engaging content.
 When not scandalizing people with her stories, you’ll find her challenging gender norms, dancing to her own tune, and crusading through life, laughing.